 - Dramatically reduce poverty in the forested areas of the world.

-- Indigenous Peoples and local communities have recognized rights to manage, conserve, use, and trade forest products and services in 100 percent of the area under their ownership or designated use by 2030.
+- Indigenous Peoples and local communities have recognized rights to manage, conserve, use, and trade forest products and services in 100 percent of the area under their ownership or designated use, which is customarily at least 50 percent of the world’s land, by 2030.